Hammad68/Scottish-Inventions/README.md

 # Scottish-Inventions
-This was my first ever group project with my fellow students in my college.
+This was my first ever group project with my fellow students in my college to make a website.